sysbio-bioinf/TraqBio/README.md

 ## Run in demo mode (with default config and without e-mail notification)

-For a quick demo of BioTraq switch to the directory where you downloaded the [BioTraq jar file](https://github.com/sysbio-bioinf/BioTraq/releases/download/v1.3.1/biotraq-1.3.1.jar) and the exemplary [keystore.jks](keystore.jks?raw=true).
+For a quick demo of iBioTraq switch to the directory where you downloaded the [iBioTraq jar file](https://github.com/sysbio-bioinf/iBioTraq/releases/download/v1.3.1/biotraq-1.3.1.jar) and the exemplary [keystore.jks](keystore.jks?raw=true).

 ```
 $ cd biotraq